nitro41992/splitting-sucks/docs/test_coverage.md

 - Proper mocking for Firebase services implemented
 - The tests verify correct assignment and splitting behavior

+✅ **SummaryStepWidget Tests Implemented**
+- Tests have been fixed and are now passing
+- Added ValueKeys for robust UI testing
+- Verified correct calculation of totals with tax and tip
+- Tested edge cases like unassigned items and shared-only scenarios

+✅ **Dialog Widget Tests Completed**
+- Implementation for all dialog types now tested
+- Fixed animation timing issues with CircularProgressIndicator
+- Verified proper functionality of confirmation, error, and loading dialogs

 ✅ **Connectivity and Offline Storage Tests Implemented**
 - Tests for detecting network status changes
 - Tests for local data storage and retrieval
 - Tests for proper handling of online/offline transitions

-The next areas to focus on:
+The only remaining area to focus on:

 1. **Complete tests for `_WorkflowModalBody` `_onWillPop` behavior**
    - Ensure proper data saving when app is closed
    - Verify appropriate dialog display and response to user actions

-2. **Implement dialog widget tests**
-   - Verify proper functioning of `EditItemDialog` with existing items
-   - Test confirmation and input dialogs for proper rendering and response

-These remaining tests will complete our coverage of the core workflow logic, ensuring a solid foundation for both the caching implementation and UI redesign.
+This remaining test will complete our coverage of the core workflow logic, ensuring a solid foundation for both the caching implementation and UI redesign.

 ## Priority Framework